-Here’s what to prepare for when you’re replacing your air conditioner.
+Here’s what to prepare for when you’re installing a new air conditioner.

-When to Replace Your Air Conditioner
+When to Consider Replacing Your Air Conditioner

-Knowing when to repair or replace your air conditioner can be difficult.
-Here’s what our professionals advise.
+Knowing when to repair or replace your air conditioner may be hard.
+Here’s what our pros advise.

 Replace